 - Four flavors | Vanilla, Caramel Macchiato, Hazelnut, Original

 - One bottle has 12 servings | Cost is approx. 42¢ per iced coffee (plus cost of milk)

 - Tiny and portable, which means coffee on demand wherever!

 - Already sweetened, so there’s no need to add additional sweetener.

 - No sugar or preservatives and only four to five ingredients per bottle (and two of them are coffee!)

-What attracted me the most is how fast I can make a cup of iced coffee.
-You just pour two squeezes into a glass of cold milk and stir it up.
-My husband and I have tried each flavor, and my favorites are vanilla latte and caramel macchiato (no surprise there!) and his go-to is hazelnut.
+What attracted me the most is how fast I can make a cup.
+My husband and I have tried each flavor, and my favorites are vanilla and caramel macchiato and his go-to is hazelnut.